96boards/website/help/blog.md

 ---
 YOUR MARKDOWN CONTENT GOES HERE
 ```
-Above are the bare minimum front matter variables that need setting for your blog to be rendered correctly.
+Above is the bare minimum front matter that is needed to setup your blog post and ensure it is rendered correctly.

 However, the typical blog post will have a featured image that displays full page width etc. To add this full page image you should include a featured_image in the front matter like this: